heejicat/Full-stack-online-course-project/README.md

 Presentation in Korean: https://youtu.be/Q-Xp3xFB7Us
 Demonstration start at 5:48 in Korean : https://youtu.be/Q-Xp3xFB7Us?t=348
-or you can try on localhost with lombok
+or you can pull and try on your localhost:8080 with lombok on eclipse
 <br />
 <br />
 - **Langauge**